thezanefreeman/ComplexNetworks/README.md

 **You must download and unzip the September, November, and December comment files from  before running any of the notebooks.

+When using the repo for analysis or replication, please run the notebooks in the following order

+1. subreddit_network
+2. political_subreddit_network
+3. political_user_network
+4. create_daily_networks
+5. day_to_day_analysis
+6. infected

 ## The Notebooks

 Below are detailed descriptions of each notebook present in the repository.